maxemitter/Raycer/README.md

-# Raycast
+# Raycer

-Raycast is a very simple raycasting implementation using the [Processing](https://processing.org/) framework for Java.
+Raycer is a very simple ray casting implementation using the [Processing](https://processing.org/) framework for Java.

 ## Installation